samurayjedi/laravel-docusign/README.md

 ## About

-Its a package that i have create to make me easier integrate docusign throught my projects.
+Its a package that i have create to make me easier integrate docusign through my projects.

 ## How to install